Sep 13, 2024

 (The creation of this image for this post lead me to decrease the time Firecrawl spends after Fire-Engine is already finished.
 Thanks, Sentry!)

 Sentry has been immensely useful in finding errors, debugging incidents, and improving performance.
 There is no longer a chance that we have an issue invisibly choking us.
-With Sentry we see everything that could be going wrong.
+With Sentry we see everything that could be going wrong (super exciting to see AIOps tools like Keep popping up).

 The future